cityxen/RelayTracker/commodore64/README.md

 # Relay Tracker - Commodore 64 Version

-Version: 2.0
+Version: 2.0 by Deadline

-Author: Deadline
+This program will set the user port output for relay boards such as the VIC-Rel, or 8 channel relay boards.

-Up to 256 Tracks

-Up to 31 Patterns of 256 different states
+Up to 256 Tracks, Up to 31 Patterns of 256 different states, Speed up or Slow down during playback, control additional daisy chained machines running relay tracker using joystick control mode (JCM).

+Schematics for 8 channel relay board, and JCM mode are in the schematics folder.

-Notes: If you're going to attempt to compile this, you'll need the Macros and Constants from https://github.com/cityxen/Commodore64_Programming repo
+Notes: If you're going to attempt to compile this, you'll need the Macros and Constants from https://github.com/cityxen/Commodore64_Programming repo.
 Relay Tracker Data is located from $4000 - $9fff

 ## Commands: